 This is key.
 Your eggs need to be thoroughly beaten and mixed to get that “fluff” that everyone loves in their eggs.

 Using a fork and whisking briskly is fine but if you own a whisk, that’s even better to use.
+I also like to add in a pinch of salt when I’m whisking my eggs, too.

 Heat up your skillet before adding in your eggs

 Your skillet needs to be hot before your eggs are dumped in.
 You also need to make certain that you’re spraying your pan or adding on a coating of butter or oil so that your eggs don’t stick.
+If you don’t have high heat and adding in olive oil, the whisked eggs are immediately going to stick.

 I’ve found that it’s best to melt butter in a large skillet over medium heat.